 Sara R Phillips has been devoted to the trans community for over 20 years and has been a member of TENI since its inception in 2006.
 She is now in her second term as Chair, having originally been appointed to the position in November 2012.

-Philips, who appeared on the cover of GCN in 2015 to celebrate the passing of the Gender Recognition Bill, is a role model for many in the LGBT+ community and was recognised as such with an award at The Galas 2020.
+Philips, who appeared on the cover of GCN in 2015 to celebrate the passing of the Gender Recognition Bill, is a role model for many in the LGBTQ+ community and was recognised as such with an award at The GALAS 2020.

 Upon receiving her award, she explained the importance of her work, saying, “Everything I do is for our trans community, everything I do is for the people who have gone before me but also those who are coming after me, because currently life as a trans person in Ireland still is not good enough.
 [There] is still a lot more to do.”